UnitedPlanet/intrexx-cloud-playbooks/cloud-provider/installer/docs/README.md

 ## Intrexx cluster installation

 When the infrastructure scripts finished successfully, it prints the ssh command to connect to the provisioning VM on the console.
 Use that to connect to the VM and start the Intrexx installation.
-Intrexx and its services (shared file system and SOLR on the IxServices instance as well as the portal server on the IxAppServer instance) need to be installed by starting Ansible playbooks on the provisioning VM.
+Intrexx and its services (shared file system and SOLR Cloud on the IxServices instance as well as the portal server on the IxAppServer instance) need to be installed by starting Ansible playbooks on the provisioning VM.

 Follow these steps to install Intrexx and create a new portal: